cpcb-gsa/cpcb-gsa.github.io/README.md

 If you have issues installing some of the gems, try deactivating anaconda.

+The [Jekyll](https://jekyllrb.com/) documentation is useful for setting up the environment and updating the webpage.

 ### Viewing the webpage locally
 Assuming you have followed all of the steps above for properly updating the website, you can also host a local version to see changes as you make them by running: